mburakov/streamer/README.md

 sudo ./streamer 1337
 ```

 In case you go with Wayland capturing (and you built with Wayland support), run as an unprevileged user.
 Make sure you have the read-write permissions on uhid device.
 I.e. add the user to the input group, and make sure it has read-write permissions on uhid.
-The latter could be achieved by adding the following snippet to `/etc/udev/rules.d`:
+The latter could be achieved by adding the following snippet to `/etc/udev/rules.d/99-streamer-input.rules`:
 ```
-TBD
+KERNEL=="uhid", GROUP="input", MODE="0660"
 ```

 If you want to capture audio (and you built with Pipewire support), provide audio channels configuration on the commandline.
 You must specify sample rate and the channels layout, i.e.: